This website is about a man's admiration for the famous French

 During the last decade, however, the price of high-end luxury goods has skyrocketed — even when we adjust for accumulated French inflation in the same period of around fifteen percent, it has multiplied several times.
 (As a footnote, the average French income has increased by around twenty percent in the last ten years.)

 The Guerlain catalogue from 2005 lists that year's special Baccarat edition (Plus Que Jamais Guerlain, 500 ml quadrilobe bottle) at 1,500 €.
-Compare that to the latest Baccarat edition (equally a 500 ml quadrilobe), exquisitely decorated by designer Janaïna Milheiro with coloured feathers and pearls to evoke the four seasons, which goes for 16,000 € per bottle.
+Compare that to the latest Baccarat edition (a 490 ml quadrilobe), exquisitely decorated by designer Janaïna Milheiro with coloured feathers and pearls to evoke the four seasons, which goes for 16,000 € per bottle.

 I will argue that forcing an haute couture approach, at such extreme prices, onto something that in essence could have been made very affordable and for a larger audience to enjoy, is a way of turning a product into a political statement, shamelessly and unnecessarily trumpeting the sad fact that we live in a time of immense decadence and greed.
 Does Guerlain really see us as being that primitive?